Project name: ForBioEnergy − Forest Bioenergy in the Protected Mediterranean Areas

 The project leader is Sicily Region.
 Other partners from Italy are EnviLand and the Municipality of Petralia Sottana, Spain: AMUFOR and the Chamber of Commerce of Valencia, Slovenia: Slovenian Forestry Institute, Regional Development Agency of Zeleni kras and Croatia: Zadar County and Velebit Nature Park with its associated partners Natura Jader and Advisory Services for Agriculture, Rural Development, Fisheries and Forestry.
 Pilot areas in Croatia are Velebit Nature Park, Vransko Lake and Telašćica.

-Oikon is in charge of drafting project documentation within the work package 3 on behalf of Zadar County for the areas of Velebit Nature Park, Vransko Lake and Telašćica:
+Oikon was in charge of drafting project documentation as part of work package 3 on behalf of Zadar County for the areas of Velebit, Vrana Lake and Telašćica Nature Parks.

 - Analysis of administrative and technical barriers to biomass production